imdj/HNRelevant/README.md

 <div><img src="./preview.gif" style="min-width: 100%"  width="100%" height="100%" alt="preview of the relevant submissions section on hacker news"/></div>

 # HNRelevant
-Chrome extension that shows related submissions to the one you're viewing on Hacker News.
+A browser extension that shows related submissions to the one you're viewing on Hacker News.
 The results are generated on page load and displayed in a sidebar that's embedded into the page.

 ### Features
 - **Seamless and easy to use:** Generated automatically and embedded directly into the page